Renewables Sector Welcomes Ursula von der Leyen’s Re-election as European Commission President

 The spokesperson added, “The wind industry is ready to make this happen – and we're partnering with energy-intensives to help deliver the goals of the Antwerp Declaration.
 But it needs strong public policy support.”

 The spokesperson noted that von der Leyen's first term had already made significant strides, citing the 2023 Wind Power Package as a positive development.
 However, they emphasized the need for continued support to increase the number of new wind farms and strengthen supply chains.
 “Wind is 20% of Europe's electricity – the EU wants it to be 35% by 2030.
 Nearly all the wind turbines built in Europe are made in Europe.
-To keep that, the EU needs to further strengthen its wind supply chains and relevant logistics ,” they concluded.
+To keep that, the EU needs to further strengthen its wind supply chains and relevant logistics infrastructure,” they concluded.

 Add a comment